steven-msk/Soulbound/README.md

 3. Create a `ScriptableObject` extending `AbstractTooltipSerializer` and return your serializer
 4. Assign the ScriptableObject to an `Item`

-Example (custom tooltip to set the tooltip text to the current stack number):
+Example (custom tooltip to set the tooltip text to the current stack number)
 Developers: You can find a template tooltip creation snippet in `Documentation/Snippets/CustomTooltipTemplate`.

 ```csharp